apivideo/api.video-csharp-client/docs/AdvancedAuthenticationApi.md

 # **refresh**
 > AccessToken refresh (RefreshTokenPayload refreshTokenPayload)

-Advanced - Refresh token (2/2)
+Refresh Bearer Token

-Use the refresh endpoint with the refresh token you received when you first authenticated using the api-key endpoint.
-Send the refresh token in the body of your request.
-The api.video API returns a new access token that is valid for one hour (3600 seconds) and a new refresh token.
+Accepts the old bearer token and returns a new bearer token that can be used to authenticate other endpoint.
+You can find the tutorial on using the disposable bearer token [here](https://docs.api.video/reference/disposable-bearer-token-authentication).

 ### Example
 ```csharp